Overview

 The .ccpenh.json file

-- Capped at 1 MB to keep things sane.
+- Capped at 1 MB, to keep things sane.

 The Library

-Export as Media NEW in v5.9.2
+Export as Media

 | Format | Extension | Where the enhancement lives |